winfsp/cgofuse/README.md

         --targets=darwin/386,darwin/amd64,linux/386,linux/amd64,windows/386,windows/amd64 .
     ```

-Cross-compilation only works for OSX, Linux and Windows.
+Cross-compilation only works for macOS, Linux and Windows.

 ## How to use